TsankovLab/GBM_genotype_immunophenotype/README.md

-## "This repository contains custom scripts for generating the figures in our paper, 'Single-cell dissection of the genotype-immunophenotype relationship in glioblastoma'."
+## This repository contains custom scripts for generating the figures in our paper, 'Single-cell dissection of the genotype-immunophenotype relationship in glioblastoma'.

-#### List of Figures with Available Custom Scripts:
+@ List of Figures with Available Custom Scripts:

 1. Figure 2h
 2. Figure 2k